Stevan Kesejić: Politician

 Kesejić appeared in the twenty-first position on the Radical Party's list for Novi Sad in the 1992 Serbian parliamentary election.
 The party won ten seats in the division, and he was not included in its assembly delegation.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of the sponsoring parties.
 It was common practice for the latter mandates to be awarded out of order.
-Kesejić could have received a mandate despite his low position on the list, but he was not.)
+Kesejić could have received a mandate despite his low position on the list, but he did not.)

 Parliamentarian

 Yugoslavia

 Kesejić was given the lead position on the SRS's list in Sombor for the Assembly of the Federal Republic of Yugoslavia's Chamber of Citizens in the 1996 Yugoslavian parliamentary election.
 He was elected when the list won a single mandate.
-The Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won the election and governed in conjunction with its Montenegrin allies; the Radicals initially served in opposition.
+The Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won the election and governed in coalition with its Montenegrin allies; the Radicals initially served in opposition.
 Kesejić also ran for the Assembly of Vojvodina in the concurrent 1996 provincial election and was defeated.

 The Radical Party joined Serbia's coalition government in March 1998 and Yugoslavia's coalition government in August 1999.
 Kesejić served for a time as Yugoslavia's deputy minister of international trade.

-He again received the lead position on the Radical Party's list for Sombor in the 2000 Yugoslavian parliamentary election.
+He again held the lead position on the Radical Party's list for Sombor in the 2000 Yugoslavian parliamentary election.
 The list did not win any seats in the division.
 He was also defeated in Sombor's third constituency seat in the concurrent Vojvodina provincial election and in the fifth constituency for Sombor's municipal assembly in the 2000 Serbian local elections.